 On Premises, Cloud, or Hybrid?

-On premise set-ups take up a lot of space, are expensive to power, are less flexible, and are difficult to scale up or down.
-Infrastructure and maintenance costs are all down to you, and it’s complicated to make changes once the system has been installed.
+On premise set-ups take up a lot of space, are expensive to power, less flexible and are difficult to scale up or down.
+Infrastructure and maintenance costs are all down to you and it’s complicated to make changes, once the system has been installed.

-Cloud systems, on the other hand, allow you to pay for what you use.
-So you can scale up or scale down easily and quickly whenever necessary.
+Cloud systems, on the other hand, allow you to pay for what you use so you can scale up or down easily and quickly, whenever necessary.
 Hardware and software maintenance jobs are also offloaded to the cloud provider.
-They make sure everything’s ticking over in the background, and you don’t need to worry about repetitive update notifications, hardware replacements, or malfunction costs.
+They make sure everything’s ticking over in the background.
+You don’t need to worry about repetitive update notifications, hardware replacements or malfunction costs.

 We’ve written about this further here, in our dedicated article about virtual storage:

 What is the difference between a public cloud and a private cloud?